By R.L. Bynum

 Elsewhere among former UNC players in the NBA last week:

 — Cameron Johnson bounced back from a rough night in Denver’s 115–101 loss to Houston (6 points) on Saturday with a season-best shooting display in Monday’s 135–112 victory over Utah, scoring 20 points and making all six 3-point attempts.
-He scored eight points in Tuesday’s 131–130 loss to Dallas ahead of Thursday’s nationally televised 10:30 home game against Minnesota (ABC, ESPN)
+He scored eight points in Tuesday’s 131–130 loss to Dallas ahead of Thursday’s nationally televised 10:30 home game against Minnesota (ABC, ESPN).
+He suffered a bone bruise in his right knee in the fourth quarter on Tuesday, though.
+Although an MRI showed no structural damage, he is expected to miss some games.

 — Cole Anthony had three points, making a 3-pointer in his only shot, in just over a minute during Milwaukee’s 111–94 road win Tuesday over Indiana after not playing (coach’s decision) in Sunday’s loss to Minnesota.